Steve’s 3rd Quarter Update: How Are Things Going?

 Below is a short analysis of current stock prices versus intrinsic value estimates taken from highly respected sources to drive home our point that high-quality stocks are good values.
 These aren’t our values but they’re pretty darn close.

-Good Value Stocks
+Good Value Stocks info sheet

 This is just a small sample set but you get the idea, quality has been hit pretty hard.
 A long-term investor should take note.
 This is exactly what Ackman and Grantham are talking about.
 Doesn’t mean they can’t go lower in the interim but again if you have a plan of attack it takes that worry off the table.